bravecollective/php-api/examples/setup.md

-# How ToL Use PHP-API in your Projects
+# How to use PHP-API in your projects

 ## 1. Install GMP for php